gauravbkhairnar/Tsunami-Inundation-Modeling-and-Mapping/preprocessing/index.md

             margin:15px 0;">

 <strong>Important Note:</strong><br>
-If you have your own Bathymetry and Topography DEM data in **point shapefile** format then skip Step 1 and 2.
+If you have your own Bathymetry and Topography DEM data in "Point Shapefile" format then skip Step 1 and 2.

 </div>